PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 - To analyse your script and run it step by step use DEBUG perspective

-Running maven script:
+Running Maven Script:
 - Install "m2e - Maven integration for Eclipse" under Help > install new software
 - Right click on pom.xml > Run as > Run Configurations > Create new Maven Build Configuration with goal "verify" (check Screenshots for details about errors) > Run
 - Check console for the results

-Tips to make the tests more robust:
+Tips to make the Tests more robust:
 - use contexts instead of writing it in the script
 - pay attention to context order (Workspace Context, Folder, Workbench, Launch Config...)
 - select the options "clear workspace context" and "clear launch configs", if it does not affect the test